 - Jaegerbakkens Fantasia was an SM pup in Jensen's sixth litter.

 - Bailey vom Turner is an SM pup in Turner's second litter.

 - Gosch's Aspenne is an SM pup in Gosch's first litter

 Some breeders give a pup its official name and some allow you to choose if you order your puppy early enough.
 You may of course "call" your dog whatever you like, irrelevant of its official registered name.
 When writing to SMCNA about your Small Munsterlander it is advised that you include both its registered and "call" name whenever you write about your dog or enter it in tests, etc. The call name should appear in parenthesis after the registered name.

 Breeders can choose the method they like best to name their kennel.
 Many kennel names have been applied for and registered with North America Versatile Hunting Dog Association (NAVHDA) to make sure it is an original name and that no other person will be able to use another person's kennel name.

-Click here for a list of past and current breeders with their kennel names.
+List of past and current breeders with their kennel names